ayshe/agile/slides.md

 ### Examples of strategic projects

 - OpenAPI modules
-- React MVC replcement for Struts/Tiles
+- React MVC replacement for Struts/Tiles
 - Looker reporting
-- Postgres upgrade

 The strategic team work mostly in the areas of major improvements, refactoring, and new build.